eliottvincent/bay/index.md

 ---

 <p>
   Hey everyone, I'm Yaro!
-I live in Austin, TX, and I'm the founder of Veritas, an AI prospecting platform for financial advisors designed to supercharge growth.
-In 2021, I transitioned from engineering to quant finance, driven by a strong passion for building algorithms, stochasting modeling and AI applications.
+I live in Austin, TX, and I'm the ex-founder of Veritas, an AI prospecting platform for financial advisors designed to supercharge growth.
+I transitioned from engineering to quant finance to robotics and reinforcement learning, driven by a strong passion for understanding intelligence, building algorithms, and using stochastic modeling in unknown settings.
 I hold an MEng in Aerospace and Aeronautics from Imperial College London and an MSc in Financial Mathematics from the University of Chicago.
-Until May 2024, I worked at Dimensional Fund Advisors on the strategy research desk before deciding to start my own venture.
+I worked at Dimensional Fund Advisors on the strategy research desk until May 2024, when I decided to start my own venture
 </p>

 <p>
-  Currently, my main focus is on my startup, but I'm also very curious about Computer Science, LLM architectures, Constrained and Parallel Optimization, and Quantitative Finance.
-When I'm not learning or reading, I enjoy actively investing in the stock and options markets and exploring development property outside of the US.
-I also hope to start a blog to share my knowledge with other passionate investors and enthusiasts.
+  Currently, my main focus is on the intersection of robotics and reinforcement learning.
+Specifically, I'm curious about reinforcement learning (online/offline, Q-learning, PPO, SAC), long-term autonomy, knowledge representation, semantic mapping, motion planning, TAMP, optimal control, and perception.
+Outside of research, I enjoy actively investing in the stock and options markets as a hobby, and I'm considering building a tracker to share my thoughts on certain positions.
 </p>

 <p>
-  I'm looking forward to connecting with everyone!
+  Feel free to reach out if you want to connect!
+Links below.
 </p>